 Confused between terms like attrition rate, turnover rate, and churn rate?
 Want to know how to calculate them and work out your actual attrition rate?
 Then this post is for you.We’ll teach you how to calculate it and show you why keeping a healthy attrition rate matters.

 What is Attrition Rate, and Why Does it Matter?

 Attrition rate is a metric used to measure the pace at which employees are lost over a set period of time.
-It’s also sometimes known as employee turnover rate or churn rate.
-Attrition accounts for employees who leave either voluntarily (i.e. resignation, retirement, or promotion) or involuntarily (i.e. termination).
-Human resources employees often use the employee attrition rate to forecast the number of expected job vacancies within the organisation.
+It’s also used interchangeably with terms like employee turnover rate or churn rate.
+Your attrition rate accounts for employees who leave either voluntarily (i.e. resignation, retirement, or promotion) or involuntarily (i.e. termination).
+Employers often use the employee attrition rate to forecast the number of expected job vacancies within the organisation.

 - Inadequate benefits or pay rate

 When a company discovers that its attrition rate is trending in the wrong direction, it often needs to make systematic changes to reduce attrition.

 Staff turnover isn’t always a bad thing.
 Letting go of underperforming employees can lead to productivity increases and boost employee morale.
 A healthy attrition rate will also vary depending on the industry the company is in; a high employee turnover for one company may be a low turnover for another.